LLouiie/intro_ml_cw1/README.md

 Notes:
 - To use the noisy dataset instead, set `--dataset noisy`.
-- You can pass both paths every time; only the one matching `--dataset` is used.
+- You can pass both paths every time, only the one matching `--dataset` is used.

 Absolute/relative path examples:
 ```bash